bitranox/lib_cast/README.rst

 this is for bitranox internal use, so there is no detailed documentation.

-supports python 3.8 and possibly other dialects.
+supports python 3.5-3.8, pypy3 and possibly other dialects.

-`100% code coverage <https://codecov.io/gh/bitranox/lib_cast>`_, mypy static type checking, tested under `Linux, OsX, Windows and Wine <https://travis-ci.org/bitranox/lib_cast>`_, automatic daily builds  and monitoring
+`100% code coverage <https://codecov.io/gh/bitranox/lib_cast>`_, mypy static type checking, tested under `Linux, macOS, Windows and Wine <https://travis-ci
+.org/bitranox/lib_cast>`_, automatic daily builds  and monitoring

 ----